KryspinTrawnik/AngerDiary/README.md

 ⦁ Tracking progress with some statistics
 ⦁ Creation raport from progress
 ## Inspiration
-The main goal of the project was to create a simple application thanks to which I can practice copeing with anger.
+The main goal of the project was to create a simple application thanks to which I can practice copying with anger.